rpwebdevelopment/propello-tech-test/README.md

 In order to set up your development environment it is recommended that the following are installed on your machine:

+- Composer
 - PHP v8.2
 - NPM v10.2.3

+Alternately if this is not a practical solution (for example on a Windows machine) you can implement [Devilbox](http://devilbox.org/), or similar, container for local development

 ## Getting Started